Tentative deal reached to end the Hollywood writers strike. No deal yet for actors

 It was the first time the two groups had been on strike together since 1960.
 In that walkout, the writers strike started first and ended second.
 This time, studios opted to deal with the writers first.

-The Alliance of Motion Picture and Television Producers, the group that represents employers in negotiations, first reached out to suggest renewing negotiations in August.
+The AMPTP first reached out to suggest renewing negotiations in August.
 The meetings were short, infrequent, and not productive, and talks went silent for another month.